Basketball at the 2004 Summer Olympics – Men's tournament: Quarterfinals

-In spite of an undefeated preliminary round, the Spaniards were defeated by The United States to the chagrin of Spanish head coach Mario Pesquera.
+In spite of an undefeated preliminary round, the Spaniards were defeated by the United States (3–2 in group play) to the chagrin of Spanish head coach Mario Pesquera.

 Unlike their Spanish counterparts, however, the Lithuanians had an easy time disposing of the Del Harris-led Chinese squad.

 Argentina, led by 13 points from both Manu Ginóbili and Fabricio Oberto, disposed of the home squad, led by the 12 points from Nikos Chatzivrettas.